microsoft/qsharp-language/Specifications/QIR/Base-Profile.md

 The QIR should define storage space for measurements in the form of a byte array that can be accessed via the global variable `ClassicalStorage`.
 How that space is used is up to the QIR generator; it may opt to populate some of the bits with classical data representing e.g. constant bit values in the program.

 The classical storage is allocated as a byte array, meaning the number of classical bits available for storage is expected to be a multiple of 8.
 For example, if between 17 and 24 bits are required by a program, the following LLVM code would appear:

 ```llvm
 @ClassicalStorage = global [3 x i8]
 ```

-All classical bits are accessed using the `__quantum__qir__read_result` and `__quantum__qir__write_result` functions, which will be defined in the QIR file as:
+All classical bits are accessed using the `__quantum__qir__read_result` and `__quantum__qir__write_result` functions.
+Both of these functions are not part of the generated QIR profile but are instead are defined as part of a runtime implementation.
+The behavior of these functions is equivalent to the following LLVM code:

 ```llvm
 define i1 @__quantum__qir__read_result(i32 bit_number) {